jlyst/101/gridBasedApp.md

 ![App Images](images/gridBasedWebAppSplash.png)

 #### Summary and Objective
 For this exercise you will modify a grid-based template by customizing the style, content, and icons--building on your intuition about HTML/CSS and patterns of user interface design.
 Design this app as a To-Do List application.
-You can refine the purpose and theme subtly, but staying with the To-Do them will be useful in the next exercise with Javascript.
-Your application will not be dynamic yet (we will get to this later), but you can create the look and feel with HTML, CSS, and Icons.
+You can refine the purpose and theme subtly, but staying with the To-Do theme will make things easier in the next exercise using Javascript.
+So your application will not be dynamic yet (that's where Javascript comes in), but you can carefully create the look and feel with HTML, CSS, and Icons.

 ## Instructions